istex-archives/sisyphe/README.md

     -s, --select <name>         Select all module to deal with -c, --config-dir <path>     Configuration folder path
-    -t, --thread <number>       The number of process which sisyphe will take -r, --remove-module <name>  Remove module name from the workflow -q, --quiet                 Silence output
+    -t, --thread <number>       The number of process which sisyphe will take -b, --bundle <number>       Regroup jobs in bundle of jobs -r, --remove-module <name>  Remove module name from the workflow -q, --quiet                 Silence output
     -l, --list                  List all available workers